Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Acknowledgments

 \section{Acknowledgments}

-This research has been partially supported by European Union's Seventh Framework Programme (FP7/2007-2013]) under the grant agreement number 276923-MC--MOTIPROX, and also by NSF grant DMS-1407558 and GA\v CR project P201/11/1558.
+This research has been partially supported by European Union's Seventh Framework Programme (FP7/2007-2013]) under the grant agreement number 276923-MC--MOTIPROX, and also ISF grant 1382/17, NSF grant DMS-1407558, the United States-Israel Binational Science Foundation grant~2018330, the German-Israeli Foundation for Scientific Research and Development grant I-2494-304.6/2017 and GA\v CR project P201/11/1558.
 Part of this work was carried out when the authors visited the Research Institute for Mathematical Sciences in Kyoto University.
+We wish to thank Mo Wong for pointing out that the Laplace transform tail only implies \eqref{E:2.27ua} and not \eqref{E:2.28ua} and to an anonymous referee for many constructive suggestions on the presentation.